 Non-Fungible Tokens (NFTs) are unique, digital items with blockchain-managed ownership.
 Examples of NFTs include digital art, collectibles, virtual reality items, crypto domain names, ownership records for physical assets, and more.
 For further information on NFTs and how we got here, read our CEO’s ever-popular overview.

 A blockchain is a digitally distributed ledger that facilitates the process of recording transactions and information across a network.
 You can think of it as a decentralized or distributed database.
 OpenSea supports the following blockchains: Ethereum, Klaytn, Polygon, and Solana.

 Ethereum is a blockchain, and ETH is the currency used to make transactions on the Ethereum blockchain.

 Ethereum Virtual Machine / EVM

 If a blockchain is EVM-compatible it means it is technically compatible with Ethereum, and tokens can be transferred between them.
 An example of an EVM-compatible blockchain is Polygon.
 Just because a blockchain is EVM-compatible does not mean you can directly send tokens from one chain to another.
 Tokens must be bridged across to the other chain.
 For instructions on how to switch chains or networks, please read this guide.
 Handy tip - you can use the same wallet (like MetaMask) on a new network.
 This means you can use the wallet address on different networks.

 Think of gas fees as Ethereum blockchain transaction costs.
-OpenSea has no say in setting gas fees – they are determined by supply/demand across the network (blockchain).
+OpenSea has no say in setting gas fees – they are determined by supply and demand across the network (blockchain).

 A crypto wallet is an application or hardware device that allows individuals to store and retrieve digital items, like cryptocurrency and NFTs.